 The software updates are released by major software vendors to address security vulnerabilities in their existing products.
+With Configuration Manager, you can also deploy third-party software updates, which is really an advantage.

 Table of Contents